afterpay/sdk-android/docs/ui-components/price-breakdown.md

 afterpayBreakdown.introText = AfterpayIntroText.MAKE_TITLE
 ```

-Given the above, the price breakdown text will be rendered `Make 4 interest-free payments of $##.##`
+Given the above, the price breakdown text will be rendered `Make 4 interest-free payments of $##.## with`

 ### More Info Options
 Setting `moreInfoOptions` is optional and of type `AfterpayMoreInfoOptions`.
 This class has two constructors.
 The first constructor takes two parameters:
-- `modalId`: a `string` that is the filename of a modal hosted on Afterpay static.
+- `modalId`: a `string` that is the filename of a modal hosted on the Afterpay static CDN.
 - `modalLinkStyle`: an optional value of type `ModalLinkStyle`.
 See [Modal Link Style Options](#modal-link-style-options) for more details.

 The second constructor takes three parameters:
 - `modalTheme`: an enum of type `AfterpayModalTheme` with the following options: `MINT` (default) and `WHITE`.
-- `isCbtEnabled`: a `boolean` to indicate if the modal should show the Cross Border Trade details in the modal
+- `isCbtEnabled`: a `boolean` to indicate if the modal should show the Cross Border Trade details in the modal.
 - `modalLinkStyle`: an optional value of type `ModalLinkStyle`.
 See [Modal Link Style Options](#modal-link-style-options) for more details.

 {: .note }